nikitaizmailov/Deposit-Page/README.md

 A paid project I did for a company in Russia

-The way to install and actually see the Landing Page I have created.
+The way to install and actually see the Deposit Page I have created.

 Steps: